About your rent

 - living in accommodation where your landlord provides support - this does not include sheltered schemes owned by the Council.

-Do you need help completing the form?
+Do you need help to complete the form?
 We can arrange for someone to help you fill it out.

-Housing Benefit will usually be paid from the Monday after your form is received.
+Housing Benefit will usually be paid from the Monday after your form is received and your claim is successful.

 If you submit your form late you can ask for backdated Housing Benefit to be considered, although this would only happen if you could provide 'good cause' for not submitting your claim sooner.

 If you fall behind with your rent, you will be sent a letter asking you to bring your payments up to date.
 If you are having difficulty paying rent, are in rent arrears, or in danger of falling in to it, contact us as soon as you can.
 We can give you advice and support to get your rent back under control.
-It is important that rent arrears are prevented or answered quickly to prevent tarnishing your reputation as a tenant, and potentially having legal action will be taken against you.
+It is important that rent arrears are prevented or answered quickly to prevent us potentially having legal action taken against you.

-We may begin the first stage of legal action upon reaching four weeks in arrears.
+We may begin the first stage of legal action if you have fallen four weeks in arrears.

 If you receive a Court Summons, you will be given a date and time when you must appear before the Judge at the County Court.
 If your rent arrears are cleared before then, you do not need to attend.